sameersbn/docker-gitlab/README.md

 When you change the sub URI path, you need to recompile all precompiled assets.
 This can be done with either deleting tmp/cache/VERSION file under data store, or just `rm -Rf /PATH/TO/DATA_STORE/tmp`.
 After cleaning up cache files, restart the container.

+### External Issue Trackers

+GitLab can be configured to use third party issue trackers such as Redmine.
+Use of third party issue trackers have to be configured on a per project basis from the project settings page.
+This means that the GitLab's issue tracker is always the default tracker unless specified otherwise.

+#### Redmine

+Support for issue tracking using Redmine can be added by specifying the complete URL of the Redmine web server in the `REDMINE_URL` configuration option.

+For example, if your Redmine server is accessible at `https://redmine.example.com`, then adding `-e 'REDMINE_URL=https://redmine.example.com'` to the docker run command enables Redmine support in GitLab

 ### Available Configuration Parameters

 *Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
 This will save you from writing a potentially long docker run command.*